arpitbbhayani/articles/blogs/fractional-cascading.md

 From the example above, the position tuple of 4th element in 4th list i.e `79` will be `[3, 5, 4, 3]`.
 The position of `79` in list L0 is `3`, list `l1` is 5, list `l2` is 4 and list l3 is `3`.
 Notice if the element exceeds all the values of an array we get the index to be length of the array, instead we could also use a placeholder like `-2` which denotes out-of-bounds.

-So given a 2-dimensional array `arr` we compute the position tuple for element `(i, j)` by performing binary search on all `k` lists as shown in python code below
+Given a 2-dimensional array `arr` we compute the position tuple for element `(i, j)` by performing binary search on all `k` lists as shown in python code below

 ```py
 for i, l in enumerate(arr):